Ph.D. - Civil Engineering

 There are two basic requirements for an applicant to meet:

-- An applicant must exhibit unmistakable evidence of penetrating mastery of a rather broad major field; such evidence is ordinarily provided by a General Examination, after which the applicant may request admission to candidacy.
+- An applicant must exhibit unmistakable evidence of penetrating mastery of a rather broad major field; such evidence is ordinarily provided by a Qualifying Examination, after which the applicant is fully admitted to the Ph.D. program.

-- A candidate must prove an ability to complete a significant program of original research by preparing a dissertation embodying creative scholarship and by passing a rigorous Final Examination.
-The dissertation must add to the sum of existing knowledge and it must be presented with considerable literary skill.
+- A candidate must prove an ability to complete a significant program of original research by preparing a dissertation embodying creative scholarship, dissertation proposals are generally approved by passing the General Defense.
+The dissertation must add to the sum of existing knowledge and it must be presented with considerable literary skill, evaluated by a rigorous and comprehensive Final Doctoral Defense.

 All students are strongly encouraged to review and follow the PhD in Civil Engineering Program Checklist.

-The qualifying examination is to be scheduled preferably during the first semester after the master’s degree is awarded or by the end of the first year of full time study for a student not pursuing a master’s degree.
-A Qualifying Examination consists of a written examination and/or an oral examination administered by the PhD Advisory Committee to test the student's knowledge and capacity to pursue a doctoral degree in their respective research area.
+The qualifying examination is to be scheduled preferably by the end of the first year of full time study, and definitely by the start of the second year.
+A Qualifying Examination consists of a written examination and/or an oral examination administered by the Ph.D.
+Advisory Committee to test the student's knowledge and capacity to pursue a doctoral degree in their respective research area.
 Generally, a graduate student is not formally admitted into the departments Ph.D. program until a qualifying examination has been passed.
+The Qualifying Exam should be requested through the department via form G105.
+This is a two-part form.
+Once the exam request is approved by the Civil Engineering Graduate Programs Committee (CEGPC), the student may move forward with scheduling the exam.
+After conclusion of the exam, the committee will complete and sign the second half of the G105 and the student will submit it for final approval by the CEGPC.

 - At least three (3) members of the Graduate Faculty, including the major professor (who is the chair of the committee) should comprise the student's advisory committee.
-(To view a list of graduate faculty for our department, go to the Graduate School website for a complete list).
+(A complete list of Graduate Faculty by department is available here).

 - The Major Professor, who acts as chair or co-chair, must be from the CEE department.